 Each Divisional Dean makes provisional decisions on approval or disapproval of faculty requests within the division.
 Since the number of sabbatical leave quarters available may be insufficient to meet demand, the Divisional Dean makes use of all information available in order to make the wisest possible decision.
 To this end, a chair’s input is invaluable.
 What is especially useful is a ranking of all requests from the department, accompanied by an explanation of the basis for the ranking.

 Below are some considerations taken into account in ranking requests.

 - History of prior sabbatical leaves.
 For example how recent was the last sabbatical leave?
 What impact did prior sabbatical leaves have on the record of the faculty member?

 - Merit of the faculty member’s proposal for use of the leave.

 - Opportunity for the faculty member to participate in a particular program or combine the leave with fellowship funding in a particular year.

 - Timing of the sabbatical leave request in the faculty member’s career.
 For example, has the faculty member just been granted tenure and promotion to Associate Professor?
 Has the faculty member just completed a term as chair, center director, divisional dean, or other significant position of responsibility?
 Is the sabbatical leave project the last link in building a strong case for promotion to Professor of a faculty member who has served as Associate Professor for many years?

 - Availability of alternative means to meet the faculty member’s professional needs.

-In considering a faculty member’s request for professional leave, a chair must also take into account the unit’s programmatic needs and the ability of the unit to cover the teaching of that faculty member.
-These considerations may make it necessary to deny an otherwise deserving request for professional leave.
-In such a case, the Divisional Dean can set as a high priority the approval of a subsequent professional leave request from that faculty member.
+In considering a faculty member’s request for sabbatical leave, a chair must also take into account the unit’s programmatic needs and the ability of the unit to cover the teaching of that faculty member.
+These considerations may make it necessary to deny an otherwise deserving request for sabbatical leave.
+In such a case, the Divisional Dean can set as a high priority the approval of a subsequent sabbatical leave request from that faculty member.